godaddy/asherah-ruby/README.md

 ## Supported Platforms

-Currently supported platforms are Linux and Darwin operating systems for x64 and arm64 APU architectures.
+Currently supported platforms are Linux and Darwin operating systems for x64 and arm64 CPU architectures.

 ## Installation